xtclang/xvm/javatools/README.md

 is expected, because it is only intended as a proof-of-concept.
 The runtime is currently implemented as an interpreter, and the interpreter (which would be naturally slow to begin with) has not been optimized.
-Its pupose is to be malleable and easy to test, so that we could prove out the design of the compiler and the Ecstasy IR.
+Its purpose is to be malleable and easy to test, so that we could prove out the design of the compiler and the Ecstasy IR.